-The average temperature on Mount Kilimanjaro is primarily determined by the altitude rather than the time of day.
+The average Kilimanjaro temperature is primarily determined by the altitude rather than the time of day.
 As you venture higher, the temperatures drop significantly, making it essential to be well-prepared for cold and wet conditions.
-While the lowlands of Tanzania enjoy relatively warm and stable temperatures throughout the year, Kilimanjaro’s temperature varies widely depending on the altitude.
+While the lowlands of Tanzania enjoy relatively warm and stable temperatures throughout the year, Kilimanjaro temperature varies widely depending on the altitude.

 The Rainforest Zone (~800m-3,000m): This zone is warm and humid, experiencing abundant rainfall, especially during the wet season.
 The average temperature ranges from 12 to 15 degrees Celsius at an altitude of 2,870m.

-Glacial Zone (Above 5,000m): As you reach the summit, Uhuru Peak, located in the glacial zone, the average temperature plummets to around -6 degrees Celsius.
-It’s crucial to note that wind chill is a significant factor at this altitude, making it feel even colder.
+Glacial Zone (Above 5,000m): As you ascend to the pinnacle, Uhuru Peak, nestled within the pristine glacial zone, you’ll find the average temperature taking a plunge to approximately -6 degrees Celsius.
+It’s worth emphasizing that the biting wind chill at this altitude intensifies the cold, creating a truly bracing experience.

 Best Time to Climb Mount Kilimanjaro

 Choosing the right time to embark on your Kilimanjaro expedition is crucial for a successful and enjoyable experience.
 While rain and snow are possible year-round, the best time to climb Kilimanjaro is during the “dry” seasons, which are generally more favorable in terms of weather conditions.
 The two recommended periods for climbing Kilimanjaro are: